 The Annual Plan Quarterly Progress Report provides information on the progress of projects and programs documented in the Annual Plan 2014-2015.
-The Annual Plan Quarterly Progress Report for the period 1 July - 30 September 2014 is shown as Attachment 1 to this Report.
+The Annual Plan Quarterly Progress Report for the period 1 July - 30 September 2014 is shown as Attachment 1 to Report CJ211-11/14.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ211-11/14.

-It is therefore recommended that Council RECEIVES the Annual Plan Quarterly Progress Report for the period 1 July - 30 September 2014 and the Capital Works Quarterly Report for the period 1 July - 30 September 2014.
+It is therefore recommended that Council RECEIVES:

+- the Annual Plan Quarterly Progress Report for the period 1 July 30 September 2014, shown as Attachment 1 to Report CJ211-11/14; - 2 the Capital Works Quarterly Report for the period 1 July 30 September 2014, shown as Attachment 2 to Report CJ211-11/14.